 - IP Address: provides the IP Address or unknown.

-- Server: the Provisioning Server that is communicating with this device.
+- Server: the provisioning server communicating with this device.

 - Retries: the number of retries to permit when connecting to this device.